Multiplicative Bias Corrected Nonparametric Smoothers: Numerical examples

 The local linear smoother tends to under-estimate the regression function at their maximum, and hence, this example will provide a good example.
 Furthermore, because the second derivative of this regression function is continuous but not differentiable at the origin, the results previously obtained by \cite{nielson+1994} do not apply.

 The data are simulated according to the model

-where $\varepsilon_i$ are independent $\mathcal N(0,0.1^2)$ variables.
-We first consider the local linear estimate with a Gaussian kernel function and we study its performances over a grid of bandwidths $\mathcal H=[0.005,0.040]$.
-For the new estimate, the theory recommends to start with an over-smooth pilot estimate.
-In this regard, we take $h_0=0.03$ and study the performance of the multiplicative bias corrected estimate for $h_1\in\mathcal H_1=[0.005,0.060]$.
-In order to explore the sensitivity of our two stages estimator on $h_0$, we also consider the choice $h_0=0.008$.
-For such a choice, the pilot estimate clearly under-smoothes the regression function.
+where $\varepsilon_i$ are independent $\mathcal N(0,1)$ variables.
+We first consider the local linear estimate with a Gaussian kernel function and we study its performances over a grid of bandwidths $\mathcal H=[0.005,0.1]$.
+For the new estimate, the theory recommends to start with an oversmooth pilot estimate.
+In this regard, we take $h_0=0.1$ and study the performance of the multiplicative bias corrected estimate for $h_1\in\mathcal H_1=[0.005,0.12]$.
+To explore the stability of our two stages estimator with respect to $h_0$, we also consider the choice $h_0=0.02$.
+For such a choice, the pilot estimate clearly undersmoothes the regression function.

-Bias and the variance of each estimate are calculated at $x=0$.
+Bias and variance of each estimate are calculated at $x=0$.
 To do this, we compute the value of each estimate at $x=0$ for 200 samples $(X_i,Y_i),i=1,\hdots,100$.
 The same design $X_i,i=1,\hdots,100$ is used for each sample.
 It is generated according to a uniform distribution over $[-1,1]$.
 The bias at point $x=0$ is estimated by subtracting $m(0)$ at the mean value of the estimate at $x=0$ (the mean value is computed over the 200 replications).
 Similarly we estimate the variance at $x=0$ by the variance of the values of the estimate at this point.
-Figure \ref{fig:bias_variance} represents squared bias, variance and mean square error of each estimate for different values of bandwidth $h$ for the local linear smoother and $h_1$ for our estimate.
+Figure \ref{fig:bias_variance} presents squared bias, variance and mean square error of each estimate for different values of bandwidths $h$ for the local linear smoother and $h_1$ for our estimate.

-The first conclusion is that the corrected estimate has smaller bias than the local linear estimate provided the pilot estimate over-smoothes the regression function.
-Small values of $h_0$ clearly under-smooth the regression function, whatever the choice of $h_1$.
+The first conclusion is that the corrected estimate has smaller bias than the local linear estimate provided the pilot estimate oversmoothes the regression function.
+Small values of $h_0$ clearly undersmooth the regression function, whatever the choice of $h_1$.
 Moreover, it is worth pointing out that our procedure does not significantly increase the variance.
 Even if Theorem \ref{main} and Theorem \ref{main2} provide asymptotic results, our simulations show that the asymptotic behavior of our estimate emerges already at modest sample size.
 Finally, due to the bias reduction, we note that our procedure also reduces the optimal mean square error (see Table \ref{tab:comp_opt_mse}).

+We conclude our local study with a comparison between our estimate and the estimate proposed by \cite{glad1998a}.
+To do this, we compute the multiplicative bias corrected estimate using three parametric starts: \begin{itemize} \item first the guide is chosen correctly and belong to the true parametric family: